rbuj/review-translations/README.md

 Components (scripts which are used by other scrips):
 * common/build-languagetool.sh : builds LanguageTool in the specified path if there is no languagetool folder
 * common/build-pology.sh : builds Pology in the specified path if there is no pology folder
+* common/download-git.sh : downloads the translations from a git repo
+* common/download-transifex.sh : downloads the translations from transifex
+* common/download-zanata.sh : downloads the translations of a Fedora group
 * common/fedora-version.sh : gets the branch from the OS version
 * common/fedpkg-install.sh : patches and installs the project related packages with new translations
 * common/install.sh : installs the translations in the system